learn-academy-2022-hotel/week-5-assessment-priceymineral/interview-questions.md

 4. ERB: A gem in which ruby can be used used to create templates for text or html documents.
 The use of ruby allows for functionality in creating lines of text without the ruby code showing in the final product.

 5. API: Application Program Interface is the defined endpoints and instructions used to access a specific server.
-With an API the code to perform CRUD actions is specified.
+With an API the code to perform CRUD actions is specified, i.e. the definitions to establish communications between 2 applications is specified.